Fake-master/effective-parakeet/README.md

 | Wither | `wither` | Inflicts damage over time (can kill), higher levels do more damage per second | Negative | 20 |

 </details>

+## Armin - Your In-Game Math Assistant

+Armin is a friendly companion designed to assist players with basic math operations directly from the in-game chat.
+With Armin, you can perform various calculations seamlessly without leaving the Minecraft universe.

+### Features:
+- Addition (+)
+- Subtraction (-)
+- Multiplication (*)
+- Division (/)
+- Remainder (%)

+### How to Use:
+1. Simply engage with Armin in the chat.
+2. Type your math operation, and Armin will swiftly provide the answer.

+No need to switch between applications—Armin makes math calculations an integral part of your gaming experience.